codewithriza/Hackerrank-Solutions/README.md

 # HackerRank Solutions 💻🌟

-This repository is a collection of super cool Python solutions to various HackerRank problems.
+This repository is a collection of Python solutions to various HackerRank problems.
 Each solution comes with in-code explanations.
 Dive in, explore, and level up your coding skills! 🚀

 ## Table of Contents 📚